Instagram/LibCST/CONTRIBUTING.md

 ### Before Submitting Your Pull Request

 1. Format your code
-   > hatch run format
+   > uv run poe format
 2. Run the type checker
-   > hatch run typecheck
+   > uv run poe typecheck
 3. Test your changes
-   > hatch run test
+   > uv run poe test
 4. Check linters
-   > hatch run lint
+   > uv run poe lint

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need